UV-C LED Technology for Disinfection

 Drinking water disinfection, water purification, and treatment are where the technology is gaining traction as the solution is chemical-free, has no risk of creating harmful by-products, is an effective pathogen inactivation, and is very low maintenance.

 As well as water, UV-C LEDs are offering disinfection for both air and surfaces.
-UV-C LED air purifiers for HAVC (heating, ventilation, and air conditioning) are being used increasingly in the commercial landscape.
+UV-C LED air purifiers for HVAC (heating, ventilation, and air conditioning) are being used increasingly in the commercial landscape.

 There are numerous applications, from residential to commercial, healthcare, transport, life sciences, defence, and emergency response where UV-C LEDs are finding new uses: